radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/logging.md

----
-type: docs
-title: "Radius resource provider logging"
-linkTitle: "Resource provider logging"
-description: "Logging in Radius resource provider"
+# Radius resource provider logging
-weight: 30
----

 The Radius RP logs will be used for debugging and troubleshooting Radius deployments and end-to-end deployment tests.
 These logs should therefore provide meaningful information and context which would be needed for troubleshooting.